-If you wish to do this subject in Year 11 you should achieve at least a C+ in Year 10 Science with a higher result in the biology component of the subject (B or above).
+If you wish to do this subject in Year 11 you should achieve at least a B in Year 10 Science with a higher result in the biology component of the subject.
 If taking this subject in Year 12 it is preferable that you have successfully completed a senior secondary Science subject at TASC 2 or TASC 3 in Year 11.